Make an academic appeal

 When you will know the outcome of your appeal

-You will receive the appeal outcome as soon as possible, normally within 25 working days.
+You will receive the appeal outcome by email as soon as possible, normally within 25 working days.
+If the outcome is not confirmed within 25 days, you will receive an email explaining the status of your appeal and a timeline for it to be concluded.

 It is not possible to finalise all appeal outcomes before the start of the next academic year due to: